Alarman-prg/Paws/README.md

     * give the table CATEGORIES and created the following records (uuid is autoincremented); name = dog, name = cat, name = reptile, name = fish, name = bird, name = smallMammal

     * give the table PRODUCTS some records.
 For the img_url the only image that will work is /images/stock.jpeg.
 The category id will be only one of the following {cat, dog, reptile, fish, bird, smallMammal}

+* To create a database with some pregenerated data use the database2.db.sql to create your database.
 * run node start
 * connect at localhost:8080 or localhost:8080/ or localhost:8080/home